codio/tutorial_nodeschool_learnyounode/annotations.md

 @annotation:tour http_json_api_server
 #13.
-HTTP json api server
+HTTP Json Api Server
 ##Challenge
-Write an HTTP **server** that serves JSON data when it receives a GET request to the path '/api/parsetime'.
-Expect the request to contain a query string with a key 'iso' and an ISO-format time as the value.
+Write an HTTP **server** that serves JSON data when it receives a GET request to the path `/api/parsetime`.
+Expect the request to contain a query string with a key `iso` and an ISO-format time as the value.

 For example: